Energy support 'will be backdated' if held up – Daily Business

 Energy support ‘will be backdated’ if held up

-Support for business energy bills will be backdated to take account of the delay introducing the scheme, the the government has said.
+Support for business energy bills will be backdated to take account of any delay introducing the scheme, the government has said.

 The pledge comes amid concerns that firms will be forced to wait longer than households to receive subsidies to help them through the winter.